Glyphack/koal/README.md

 Koal is a personal goal management and time tracker software.
 It's approach to task and time management is different than other tools, not too much sophisticated time tracker app and not a useless todo app.

+## Backend and Frontend code

+Both backens

-## Technical Documentation
+## Backend Technical Documentation

-This repository holds all the backend code for Koal app.

 ### Architecture